Haverford Township, Pennsylvania: Grange Estate

-The Grange Estate, also known as Maen-Coch and Clifton Hall, is a historic mansion in Havertown, Pennsylvania, near Philadelphia, in Delaware County, Pennsylvania.
+The Grange Estate, also known as Maen-Coch and Clifton Hall, is a historic mansion in Havertown.
 Built in 1750 and expanded several times through the 1850s, it was purchased by Haverford Township in 1974.
 The building was added to the National Register of Historic Places in 1976 as The Grange.

 Geography

 Haverford Township is located in the northeast portion of Delaware County.
 According to the United States Census Bureau, the township has a total area of 10.0 sqmi, all of it land.
 The township is part of the Philadelphia Main Line and the Welsh Tract.
 Waterways in Haverford Township include Cobbs Creek, Darby Creek, Naylors Run and Meadowbrook Run.